MignonGakuba/MignonGakuba/README.md

   - 🏫 Currently doing my minor in open learning.
 At 8 feb  I will start my final intership at Crossyn.
   - 📚 I'm currently training my solving problems.
 And Starting with a new Web App with Reactjs buidling with microservices cointaners Java ,Javascript Docker, Spring CI/CD.
   Moreover I will start with python course, WHY NOT XD
-  - 🎮 I also like to play games like: Apex Legends, Dark Souls 3, Among us and many more!.
+  - 🎮 I also like to play games like: Apex Legends, Dark Souls 3, Among us and many more.
+Furthermore I like to play chess
   - 🌲 On the weekends I like to go for a run and play basketball.
 I am hardcore weeb :)

 ### Find me on: